Dicklesworthstone/ultimate_mcp_client/eidetic_engine_paper.md

 * **Advanced Adaptation & Learning:** Exploring reinforcement learning or other ML techniques to optimize adaptive thresholds, meta-cognitive strategy selection, and procedural skill derivation.

-* **Multi-Agent Systems:** Extending Maestro to support collaborative tasks with shared UMS spaces and coordinated planning protocols.
+* **Multi-Agent Systems:** Extending EideticEngine to support collaborative tasks with shared UMS spaces and coordinated planning protocols.

 * **Real-Time Interaction:** Investigating architectural adaptations for tighter perception-action loops in dynamic environments.

-* **Theoretical Grounding:** Further formalizing the Maestro loop and memory dynamics in relation to established cognitive science models and decision theory.
+* **Theoretical Grounding:** Further formalizing the EideticEngine loop and memory dynamics in relation to established cognitive science models and decision theory.

 * **Hybrid Reasoning:** Integrating symbolic planners or knowledge graph reasoning engines that can interact with the UMS and the LLM via the AML.